 Mower design has come a long way since workers walked through green pastures wielding sharp scythes.

 (link history) The first mower made in 1830 was designed by textile worker Edwin Budding.
 This had to be drawn by horses, whose gloves were shod with rubber boots to stop the turf from getting damaged.
 Eventually mass production took hold and mowers became far more efficient.
-Now you have a bunch of different designs to choose from based on the size of your lawn, type of grass, personal preference and budget.
+Now you have a bunch of different designs to choose from based on the size of your lawn, type of grass, personal preference, budget, and storage space.

 There are different standards of cut for different applications.
 Suburban housewives might tolerate a slightly straggly lawn, but the occupants of the regal mansion on the other side of town might prefer a finer cut — more like that of fine lawns and sport turf, with stripes to boot.